Schmerzmittelgruppe Anhang 2

 Acute colic:

-may be missed.
+In cases of acute colic, renal hepatic, or intestinal, one can give quick relief by fairly snapshot prescribing.
+When you go to such a case and know that morphia and atropin will relive the spasm, it is very tempting to us them.
+If you cannot get your homoeopathic drug in a snapshot way I think you are bound to give the patient relief with your hypodermic.
+To my mind the disadvantages of this procedure are twofold.
+First, there is the disadvantage that after such relief, it is necessary to begin to treat that case now masked, if not actually complicated, by the action of the morphia.
+Secondly, there is always the danger that in an acute case of this kind the morphia may conceal the development of surgical emergency which in consequence may be missed.
 Suppose you have a hepatic colic, it is quite likely due to a stone pressing down into the bile ducts, which may perforate.
 If morphia has been used it is quite possible-one has seen it happen-that owing to the sedative, indications of the perforation are not detected for hours afterwards.
 The clinical picture is masked, and you are exposing the patient to a very grave risk.
 So if there is a method of dealing with these colics apart from morphia I think it is wise to use it.
-But, as I say, you are only justified in using it if you are getting relief, because these conditions are so painful that it is not fair to let the patient suffer merely because you would prefer using a homoeopathic
+But, as I say, you are only justified in using it if you are getting relief, because

-drug to a sedative.
+these conditions are so painful that it is not fair to let the patient suffer merely because you would prefer using a homoeopathic drug to a sedative.
 Fortunately the indications in these colics are usually pretty definite.

-Acon.: a first attack of colic, whether it be hepatic or renal, it is a very devastating experience and usually terrify ing.
+By a first attack of colic, whether it be hepatic or renal, it is a very devastating experience for the patient and he is usually terrified.
 The pains are usually extreme and nearly drive the patient crazy, and if, in addition, the patient feels frightfully cold, very anxious, faint whenever he sits up or stands up, and yet cannot bear the room being hot, ACONITE will usually give relief within a couple of minutes.
-Seldom indicated in repeated attacks.
-The patients somehow begin to realize that although the condition is frightfully painful it is not mortal, so the mental anxiety necessary for the administration of Aconite is not present, and without that mental anxiety Aconite does not seem to act.

 Bell